Films of All-Time

 Banned in several countries, this gore-soaked movie's use of "found footage" to reveal the fate of a missing documentary crew made it seem too real.

-The exploitation film was purportedly the story of a four-person film crew, led by Alan Yates (Gabriel York), that disappeared while making a documentary (a feature entitled "The Green Inferno") about the last surviving indigenous tribes that still practiced cannibalism in the wilds of South America's Amazon area.
+The cannibal-exploitation film was purportedly the story of a four-person American film crew that disappeared while making a documentary (a feature entitled "The Green Inferno") about the last surviving indigenous tribes that still practiced cannibalism in the wilds of South America's Amazon jungle area.
+The entire film crew consisted of:

-Grisly, realistic-looking scenes included a leg amputation with a machete (to prevent snake-bite poisoning), a staged hut burning where women and children had been herded, guts-eating, a brutal ritualistic "punishment for adultery" torture with a large wooden dildo, numerous animal slaughterings (including a horrible turtle murder), a forced beating and abortion (and burial of the undeveloped fetus in mud), a forcible gang-rape of a young native girl in a muddy field, beatings with large hammers, male genital dismemberment followed by body mutilation, disembowelment and the display of guts, and the script girl Faye's (Francesca Ciardi) rape, beating and beheading.
+Grisly, realistic-looking scenes (either realistic or staged) included a leg amputation with a machete (to prevent snake-bite poisoning), a staged hut burning where women and children had been herded, guts-eating, a brutal ritualistic "punishment for adultery" torture with a large dildo, numerous animal slaughterings (including a horrible turtle murder), a forced beating and abortion (and burial of the undeveloped fetus in mud), a forcible gang-rape of a young native girl in a muddy field, beatings with large hammers, male genital dismemberment followed by body mutilation, disembowelment and the display of guts, and Faye's rape, beating and beheading.

-The film's most notorious scene included the discovery of the impalement of the young woman on a pole.
+The film's most notorious scene included the discovery of the impalement of the young gang-raped female on a pole, with a pole inserted from her mouth to her genitals.

 For his work on the film, the director was arrested by Italian authorities on suspicion of murder charges and faced life in prison, following its 1980 Milan premiere.
 He endured a trial when Italian authorities were unconvinced that the footage was indeed staged.
 Deodato lost the original trial, and all prints were to be destroyed, but he managed to have the ruling overturned in the early '80s when the actors finally appeared on TV to prove otherwise.
 Some five years passed before the film saw release in Deodato's home country.
 This movie was banned for twenty years in certain countries, including the UK.